Group Health Insurance for Charter Schools

 Why Group Health Insurance Matters in Charter Schools

 Charter schools often compete with traditional districts and private employers for qualified teachers, administrators, and support staff.
-While mission and culture are compelling, benefits — especially group health insurance — play a central role in recruitment and retention.
+While mission and culture are compelling, benefits—especially medical coverage—play a central role in recruitment and retention because they impact day-to-day security for employees and their families.

 Eligibility and Participation Requirements